UtrechtUniversity/epos-msl/README.md

 cp .env.development .env
 ```

-In the .env (found in the docker directy) file, set the following settings to reflect your local setup.
+In the `docker/.env` file, set the following settings to reflect your local setup.
 Environment setting `WWW_USERID` should contain the UID of the user you work with in WSL.
 To see this UID run the following command:
 ```
 id -u